Call us now

 What problems can occur with joint accounts?

-• What usually happens to a joint account when one joint account holder dies
+• Disagreements over what happens to the account when one account holder dies.

 What happens if a joint account holder dies?